funkhaus/vuehaus/README.md

     '/*/' . $employees_slug . '/:employee'  => 'EmployeeDetail'
 );
 ```
-1. Create the necessary Vue templates.
+4. Create the necessary Vue templates.
 Example:
 ```
 We defined 'FrontPage', 'About', 'GenericAboutChild', 'EmployeesGrid', and 'EmployeeDetail' above, so we'll be creating each of those as a .vue file in src/components/templates/.
 ```
-1. `npm run dev` and start making your theme!
+5. `npm run dev` and start building in Vue!

 ## Development
 Vuepress handles Wordpress pages a little different than normal.